egpennington/mylearningjournal/READme.md

 1. **Responsive Design**:
    - The layout adapts to different screen sizes using media queries.
    - Implemented a mobile-first approach for better performance on smaller devices.
+   - - with mobile first, focus on min-width in media, not max-width.  i.e. @media(min-width: 600px)

 2. **Relative Units**:
    - Used relative units like percentages, ems, and rems for better scalability and responsiveness.